awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 - The EC2 Fleet request specifies separately the target capacity for Spot and On-Demand Instances using the `OnDemandTargetCapacity` and `SpotTargetCapacity` fields inside the `TargetCapacitySpecification` structure.
 The value for `DefaultTargetCapacityType` specifies whether Spot or On-Demand Instances should be used to meet the `TotalTargetCapacity`.

-- By setting `SingleInstanceType` and `SingleAvailabilityZone` to true, we are forcing the EC2 Fleet request to provision all the instances in the same Availability Zone and of the same type.
+- By setting `SingleInstanceType` and `SingleAvailabilityZone` to true, you are forcing the EC2 Fleet request to provision all the instances in the same Availability Zone and of the same type.

 2. Copy and paste this command to create the EC2 Fleet and export its identifier to an environment variable to later monitor the status of the fleet.